mh-godot/godot-next/README.md

 6. Also inside the new folder, you should have a 16x16 .png image file that appears as consistent as possible with the editor's pre-existing node images.
 The name of the file should follow the pattern: icon\_(snake\_case\_node\_name).png.
 For example, for the type MyNode, the proper name would be `icon_my_node.png`.

 7. Once you have your script and image file handy, go to the `godot_next_plugin.gd` file and add/remove the custom type using the `add_custom_type` and `remove_custom_type` methods, passing in the preloaded paths to your script and image files.
-(For version 2.1 scripts, we still ask that you do this, but simply comment the line out.
-This way, if/when a fix is made, we will be able to easily activate them all by uncommenting.)
+Note that the second parameter, the base type of the custom node, WILL need to be the name of an in-engine node (it's a bug for now - unfortunately it makes it messier to work with nodes derived from existing custom nodes).

 8. Go to the README.md file and add the name of any added nodes to the list of included nodes along with any hashtags you would like to attach (please keep it to 3 or less).
 The name of the node should be a relative link to its location in the repository.
 If possible, try to find a space nearby other nodes of a similar type.
 For GDNative scripts, the description should specify what platforms have been made available.